bacontime/games-mirror/rules/abstract-dameo.md

     - one space by himself
     - by jumping over a straight unbroken line of allied men (equivalently, move the entire line of men)
 - Kings are **Flying** and move in **all eight directions**: ←↑→↓↖↗↙↘
-- If a Man ends his move on the back row, he is promoted to a King.

 ### Capturing

 - Men capture **orthogonally** ←↑→↓
 - Kings are **Flying** and capture **orthogonally**: ←↑→↓
-- You have to **capture as many as possible**.
+- Majority Capture rule applies.
+You have to capture as many as possible.